99x/dynamodb-localhost/README.md

   optimizeDbBeforeStartup : true,  /* Optimizes the underlying database tables before starting up DynamoDB on your computer.
 You must also specify -dbPath when you use this parameter. */
   heapInitial: undefined, /* A string which sets the initial heap size e.g., heapInitial: '2048m'.
 This is input to the java -Xms argument */
   heapMax: undefined, /* A string which sets the maximum heap size e.g., heapMax: '1g'.
 This is input to the java -Xmx argument */
+  docker: false, /* If true, starts DynamoDB using docker.
+The docker executable may be customized using process.env.DOCKER_PATH, and the docker image through process.env.DOCKER_IMAGE. */
+}
 ```

 ## Links